Ranked! The 20 worst World Cup kits EVER

 4. Germany (1994)

-Adidas are normally reliable shirt operatives, but 1994 was clearly a strange time (almost half our our entries are from the design hell of 1994) and the same rhombus-crazed bozo who presumably went mad with the Spain kit was also allowed to deface the normally intimidating looking Mannschaft top with equilateral quadrilaterals, making very serious people like Lothar Matthaus look like prancing jesters.
+Adidas are normally reliable shirt operatives, but 1994 was clearly a strange time (almost half our our entries are from the design hell of 1994) and the same rhombus-crazed bozo who presumably went mad with the Spain kit was also allowed to deface the normally intimidating looking Mannschaft top with equilateral quadrilaterals.

+Germany didn’t even make the semi-finals, which must have felt weird for them.
+We can’t help but conclude the kit had plenty to do with it.

 3. Nigeria (1994)

-More 1994 Adidas woe, alas – although this berserkness, which looks like the Super Eagles plastered a load of dollar bills to their shirts, veers dangerously close, but not quite, into so-bad-it’s-good territory.
+More 1994 Adidas woe, alas – although this berserkness, which looks like the Super Eagles plastered a load of dollar bills to their shirts, veers dangerously close to so-bad-it’s-good territory.
+Close, but not quite.

+We’re really not sure what the intention was, beyond a practical joke going way too far.
+Honestly, we’ve been looking at it for a solid 20 minutes and still haven’t the foggiest.

 2. South Africa (1998)